ChaoticLeah/blog/content/post/learning-docker-to-make-leahsafe/index.md

 date: 2024-11-11 17:00:00+0000
 image: cover.png
 categories:
  - Programming
 # tags:
 #     - Example Tag
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

+{{% callout title="What this article is" %}}
+This is a hybrid of me telling a story and some notes for when I use docker again.
+I may get some stuff wrong.
+If you know docker pretty well you probably know all the docker bits very well.
+Feel free to correct me if I get stuff wrong.
+{{% /callout %}}

 ## Introduction